samyukamtam/Hexapod/README.md

 • Designed and implemented inverse kinmetaic and real-time image recognition using YOLO for autonomous loco- motion.

-• Project was done as part of MS courses: Mechatronics and Advanced Mechatronics
+• Project was done as part of MS courses: Mechatronics and Advanced Mechatronics;

-Tools: Arduino, Basic Stamp2, Raspberry Pi, ESP-32 with camera module, Robot Kinematics and Inverse Kinematics
+• Tools: Arduino, Basic Stamp2, Raspberry Pi, ESP-32 with camera module, Robot Kinematics and Inverse Kinematics

 Part 1